-There are many reasons why a hen can stop laying, including age, stress, and natural processes such as the changing of seasons.
-However, there are also a few things you can do to remedy some of these issues.
+There are many reasons why a hen can stop laying, including age, stress, and natural processes such as changing seasons.
+However, you can also do a few things to remedy some of these issues.

 Just like humans, hens slow down as they age.
 If your egg production isn’t up to par, consider the age of your chickens.
-A hen’s most productive year will be her first-year laying, and every year after that the number of eggs produced will go down.
+A hen’s most productive year will be her first year laying, and every year after that, the number of eggs produced will go down.

 Chickens are creatures of habit.
 Even a little hitch in their routine can throw them off enough to stop laying eggs.
-They might stop laying if you’ve introduced new members to the flock and the pecking order has changed, or if you’ve recently moved them to a new area.
+They might stop laying if you’ve introduced new members to the flock and the pecking order has changed or if you’ve recently moved them to a new area.

 NOT ENOUGH DAYLIGHT

-One of the top reasons why chickens are not laying eggs is a lack of daylight.
+A lack of daylight is one of the top reasons why chickens are not laying eggs.
 Chickens need 14 to 16 hours of daylight a day to lay healthy eggs.
 If they’re not getting enough sunshine, then they won’t lay eggs as frequently.